-As noted in the "COVID-19" discussion above, during the three and six months ended June 30, 2021, easing of travel restrictions across the world, rising vaccination rates, and an increase in consumer travel demand drove improved financial results.
-U.S. markets continued the steady improvement which we experienced in the latter half of the first quarter of 2021 and Europe consumer travel demand recovery accelerated in May 2021 and June 2021.
-For example, and by means of showing a comparison to a pre-COVID-19 timeframe, our U.S. hotel shoppers reached approximately 90% of 2019 levels in the second quarter of 2021, an increase from approximately 70% of 2019 levels in the first quarter of 2021, and European hotel shoppers were nearly 75% of 2019 levels in the second quarter of 2021, an increase from approximately 45% of 2019 levels in the first quarter of 2021.
-Our total hotel auction revenue reached approximately 80% of June 2019 revenue in June 2021, up from approximately 50% of April 2019 revenue in April 2021.
-Our U.S. hotel auction revenue during the second quarter of 2021 nearly reached parity with the second quarter of 2019 revenue and, in June 2021, grew by more than 15% over June 2019 revenue on continued strong consumer travel demand.
-In addition, our U.S. hotel auction CPC rates regained 2019 levels in early May 2021 and remained at or above 2019 levels for the same time period through June 2021, demonstrating strong partner engagement on our platform as consumer travel demand recovers in the U.S. Although lagging the U.S. revenue trend, Europe and the rest of the world hotel auction revenue also showed improvement during the second quarter of 2021 when compared to the first quarter of 2021.
-As a result of these positive trends noted above, we increased our performance marketing investment during the second quarter of 2021 in correlation with the increase in consumer demand.
+As noted in the "COVID-19" discussion above, during the three and nine months ended September 30, 2021, easing of travel restrictions across the world, rising vaccination rates, and an increase in consumer travel demand drove improved financial results, despite the impact from the rise of the Delta variant in September 2021.
+For example, during the third quarter of 2021, our total hotel auction revenue reached approximately 76% of the third quarter of 2019 revenue, up from 63% of the second quarter of 2019 revenue in the second quarter of 2021.
+Our U.S. hotel auction revenue during the third quarter of 2021 exceeded the third quarter of 2019 revenue on continued strong consumer travel demand, while in Europe, hotel auction revenue increased to approximately 66% of 2019 levels in the third quarter of 2021, up from 37% of the second quarter of 2019 hotel auction revenue in the second quarter of 2021.
+In addition, our U.S. hotel auction CPC rates regained 2019 levels in early May 2021 and remained above 2019 levels through September 2021, demonstrating strong partner engagement on our platform as consumer travel demand recovers in the U.S. Although lagging the U.S. and Europe revenue trend, the rest of world hotel auction revenue also showed improvement during the third quarter of 2021 when compared to the second quarter of 2021.
+As a result of these positive trends noted above, we increased our performance marketing investment during the second and third quarters of 2021 in correlation with the increase in consumer demand.

-In addition, and by means of showing a comparison to a pre-COVID-19 timeframe, Tripadvisor-branded display and platform revenue improved as a percentage of 2019 levels throughout the first half of 2021, and reached approximately 70% of June 2019 revenue in June 2021, primarily driven by an increase in marketing spend from our advertisers in correlation with increasing consumer travel demand, as discussed above.
+In addition, and by means of also showing a comparison to a pre-COVID-19 timeframe, Tripadvisor-branded display and platform revenue improved, reaching approximately 71% of 2019's comparable period during the third quarter of 2021, in comparison to approximately 58% of 2019's comparable period during the second quarter of 2021, primarily driven by an increase in marketing spend from our advertisers in correlation with increasing consumer travel demand, as discussed above.